Super-Fluid/heqet-app-build/README.md

 First, make sure you have `stack`: <http://docs.haskellstack.org/en/stable/README/>

-Make a directory containing `stack.yaml`.
+Make a directory containing the `stack.yaml` file from here.
 Clone in the three repositories.

     mkdir heqet-app-build
     cd heqet-app-build